 Youth livestock projects offered through 4-H or Future Farmers of America (FFA) offer experiences and life lessons that follow participants throughout their lives and enable them to make positive contributions to society.
 It is essential to understand that a beef project can be an expensive livestock project due to animal purchase, health care, feeding, equipment, and nutrition.
-Participants will gain various soft skills, including responsibility, public speaking, social interaction, time management, and recording keeping.
+Participants will gain various soft skills, including responsibility, public speaking, social interaction, time management, and record keeping.
 A beef livestock project could take a commitment of at least one year.
 Successful project completion will require an extensive support network, including Extension Agents, 4-H and FFA advisors, veterinarians, reputable producers, and others.
 This publication will help 4-H and FFA participants, parents, and advisors plan a successful youth livestock beef project.
 The breeding animal focus is breeding heifers raised specially for breeding and producing a calf each year from the initial purchase to record keeping.

 A participant must decide if they are interested in a breeding animal project or a market animal project to get started.
 A breeding heifer can be a two-year show commitment and has the potential to be a breeding project lasting eight to ten years.
 A market animal is produced to sell for its meat.
 Depending on the age and size steer acquired, a market project can be completed between eight to ten months.